vanshaj18/vanshaj18.github.io/_pages/about.md

     </div>
 </div>

-<p class="header-bar"> I'm very grateful to all my professors for taking out there time to write recommendations on my behalf for the multitude of research internships and programs I have applied for.</p>
+<p class="header-bar"> I'm very grateful to all my professors for taking out their time to write recommendations on my behalf for the multitude of research internships and programs I have applied for.</p>

 <blockquote> We are just an advanced breed of monkeys on a minor planet of a very average star.
 But we can understand the Universe.
 That makes us something very special. ― Stephen Hawking </blockquote>